M-arcus/cloudron-docs/docs/documentation/backups.md

 ## Backup formats

 Cloudron supports two backup formats - `tgz` (default) and `rsync`.
-The `tgz` format stores all the backup information in a single tarball whereas the `rclone` format stores all backup information as files inside a directory.
+The `tgz` format stores all the backup information in a single tarball whereas the `rsync` format stores all backup information as files inside a directory.

 !!! note "Both formats have the same content"